-In the Plaza de la Constitución de Sóller, there is an imposing rise of a gray-limestone building in which you can still see the different remodeling that has been going through the years: the parish church of Sant Bartomeu de Sóller.
+In the Plaza de la Constitución de Sóller there's an imposing gray-colored limestone rock building where you can still see the different remodelling that it has suffered over the years: the parish church of Sant Bartomeu de Sóller.

-Built before 1236, the primitive temple was of a Romanesque-Gothic style and was far from the current one: it was smaller and had the main entrance in what is now known as Portal de Dalt (side entrance of the temple).
-In 1688, the original church was partially collapsed and a new baroque church began to be built, which was not completed until 1733.
-During this reform, the baroque structure of the temple was built and its orientation changed.
+Built before 1236, the primitive temple was of Romanesque-Gothic style and was way different from the current one: it was smaller and had the main entrance located in what is now known as Portal de Dalt (side entrance of the temple).
+In 1688 the original church collapses partially and a new baroque church begins to be built that wasn't finished until 1733.
+During this reform the baroque structure of the temple is constructed and the orientation is changed.

-The third and last reform was carried out between the years 1904 and 1947.
-After a long pause that lasted from 1913 to 1946, the current facade projected by the disciple of Gaudí, Joan Rubió Bellver, was terminated.
+The third and final reform was carried out between 1904 and 1947.
+After a long pause that lasted from 1913 to 1946, the current facade designed by Gaudí's disciple, Joan Rubió Bellver, was finished.

-Thanks to its atrium crowned by a large pointed arch with two ogival arches and a rose window, and on top of it, a staggered auction with nine openings, the parish church of Sant Bartomeu de Sóller has become one of the postcards of our valley and a sample of how modernist Art Nouveau mixed with Gothic historicism.
+Thanks to its atrium crowned by a large pointed arch with two ogival arches and a rose window and, above it, a staggered auction with nine openings, the parish church of Sant Bartomeu de Sóller has become one of the postcards of our valley and a sample of how the modernist Art Nouveau mixed with Gothic historicism.

-If we leave the Plaza de la Constitución and we go to the interior of the church, consecrated to the apostle San Bartolomé and our Lady of Bonany, we will discover a gothic style temple and rectangular ground plan with 7 chapels on each side and a baroque heart behind the door main
+If we leave the Plaza de la Constitución and go inside the church, consecrated to the apostle San Bartolomé and our lady of Bonany, we'll discover a Gothic-style temple and rectangular floor with 7 chapels on each side and a baroque heart behind the door principal.

-To the left of the parish church of Sant Bartomeu de Sóller we find the Bank of Sóller - also designed by Joan Rubió and Bellver - in perfect harmony with the modernist facade of the temple and that helps to give Gaudinian air to the center of Sóller.
+To the left of the parish church of Sant Bartomeu de Sóller we find the Bank of Sóller -also designed by Joan Rubió and Bellver- in perfect harmony with the modernist facade of the temple and that helps give a "gaudinian" air to the center of Sóller.

-In addition to the famous prawns and oranges from Sóller, our valley produces many different food products that will ...
+In addition to the famous prawns and oranges of Sóller, in our valley many and diverse food products are produced tha...